Let’s get you prepared for your Thailand vacation! Below, you’ll find a list of 31 essential Thai phrases to know for your upcoming trip.

 31 Basic Thai Phrases – What You Need To Know

-So here’s what you’ll need to know to keep your wits while traveling in Thailand:
+So, if you don’t have time for extensive Thai lessons, here’s what you’ll need to know to keep your wits while traveling in Thailand:

 The Thai Alphabet